GertieMeneer/ros2_bot/README.md

 11. Run ```ros2 run nav2_map_server map_saver_cli -f ~/map```
 12. Run ```ros2 launch turtlebot3_navigation2 navigation2.launch.py map:=$HOME/map.yaml```
 13. Rviz will start running and when setting a goal by using the button at the top of Rviz the bot drives to the set goal

+## Problems we faced during the project
+WSL not working with ssh into bot.
+Fix was to install ubuntu on VM.

+When install turtlebot3 there is a commando ```rm -r turtlebot3_cartographer turtlebot3_navigation2``` this uninstalls the cartographer and the navigation.
+Making the bot not able to use SLAM.
+Fix do not run this commando so it's not removed so SLAM works.